kuldeep-joshi1212/kuldeep-joshi1212/README.md

 ###

 <p align="left">My name is Kuldeep and I'm a Full Stack Developer.
-I am passionate for building technical solutions for real world problem.
+I am passionate about building technical solutions for real world problem.

 ###